 Impact at CLIPI

 In 1990, Reynolds transitioned to the Natural Resources Defense Council (NRDC), where he has since led several high-profile environmental campaigns.
 His efforts have included protecting the gray whale birthing lagoon in Baja California, reducing ocean noise pollution, and opposing the proposed Pebble Mine in Alaska’s Bristol Bay.
-Reynolds has been recognized for his work, being named California Attorney of the Year in the environmental category twice.
-He also co-produced the Emmy-winning documentary “Sonic Sea,” which addresses the impact of ocean noise on marine life.
+Reynolds has been widely recognized for his work, being named California Attorney of the Year in the environmental category twice.
+He also co-produced the Emmy-winning documentary “Sonic Sea,” which addressed the impact of ocean noise on marine life.